jboundless0/nextwork-web-project/README.md

 <br>

 ## Setup
-To get this project up and running on yourgit  local machine, follow these steps:
+To get this project up and running on your local machine, follow these steps:

 1. Clone the repository:
     ```bash